eqcorrscan/EQcorrscan/README.md

 This package is written by Calum Chamberlain of Victoria University of Wellington, and is distributed under the LGPL GNU License, Copyright Calum Chamberlain 2015.

+# Parameter files
+To use this package you will need to set up default parameters in the parameter file.
+Currently these are located in the source directory, this will change in the future, hopefully.

 # Contributing
 Please fork this project and work on it there then create a pull request to merge back into the master.

 When you make changes please run the tests in the test directory to ensure everything merges with minimum effort.

 Please document your functions following the other documentation within the functions, these doc-scripts will then be built into the main documentation using Sphinx.

 # References
 * CJ Chamberlain, DR Shelly, J Townend, TA Stern (2014) [Low‐frequency earthquakes reveal punctuated slow slip on the deep extent of the Alpine Fault, New Zealand](http://onlinelibrary.wiley.com/doi/10.1002/2014GC005436/full), __G-cubed__,doi:10.1002/2014GC005436